Xephoney/2SPIM131-Game-Engine/README.md

  Game Engine Architecture @ HINN 2022

-Hans Ola and Kristian's Game Engine Project
-The code comes mostly from TheCherno's Game Engine Series, but with some modifications to suit our needs
+Hans Ola, Kristian and Fabian's Game Engine Project The codebase comes mostly from following TheCherno's Game Engine Series

 Code compiles with MSVC v143
 Project setup and pp-step is done with Premake 5

-To begin; Run Setup.bat
+To begin; Run GenerateProject.bat